shorthills-ai/llama_index/CONTRIBUTING.md

 Under the hood, LlamaIndex also supports a swappable **storage layer** that allows you to customize Document Stores (where ingested documents (i.e., `Node` objects) are stored), and Index Stores (where index metadata are stored)

 We have an underlying key-value abstraction backing the document/index stores.
-Currently we support in-memory and MongoDB storage for these stores.
+Currently, we support in-memory and MongoDB storage for these stores.
 Open to contributions!

 See [Storage guide](https://gpt-index.readthedocs.io/en/latest/how_to/storage.html) for details.